Central to torch is the torch_tensor objects.

 Returns the tensor as a (nested) list.
 For scalars, a standard Python

-number is returned, just like with $item
+number is returned, just like with $item.
+Tensors are

 automatically moved to the CPU first if necessary.